Agency Practice & Law

 MEDIUMWhat must a real estate agent do if they wish to purchase a property they have listed for sale on behalf of a client?

 MEDIUMAn agent discovers their principal is using the property for illegal activities.
-The property is legitimately for sale, but continuing the agency may facilitate money laundering.
-What is the most appropriate course of action?
+The agent has already spent significant money on marketing.
+What is their best course of action under agency law?

 Other AU Exam Topics